 - If the employee's first line supervisor fails to respond, or if the employee is not satisfied with the first line supervisor's response, the employee will proceed to step 2.

-- If the employee is not satisfied with the first line supervisor's response, or if the first line supervisor failed to respond, a copy of the original grievance and the supervisor's response (if received) is forwarded to the Staff Development and Employee Relations Office.
+- If the employee is not satisfied with the first line supervisor's response, or if the first line supervisor failed to respond, a copy of the original grievance and the supervisor's response (if received) is forwarded to the Employee Relations and Compliance Office.
 The employee filing the grievance must state why they are not satisfied with the first line supervisor's response.

-The Staff Development and Employee Relations Office will forward the employee's grievance and any response to the second line supervisor.
+The Employee Relations and Compliance Office will forward the employee's grievance and any response to the second line supervisor.

-The second line supervisor, within 5 work days of receiving the grievance and any responses, shall respond in writing, and provide a copy to the Staff Development and Employee Relations Office.
+The second line supervisor, within 5 work days of receiving the grievance and any responses, shall respond in writing, and provide a copy to the Employee Relations and Compliance Office.

 If the second line supervisor fails to respond, the employee's grievance will be viewed as reasonable.

-- If the second line supervisor responded but the employee is not satisfied with the response, he/she will submit the grievance and all responses to the Staff Development and Employee Relations Office.
+- If the second line supervisor responded but the employee is not satisfied with the response, he/she will submit the grievance and all responses to the Employee Relations and Compliance Office.
 In doing so, the employee may request the decision regarding the grievance be decided by either:

 - The Grievance Authority: an employee's department head, director, Vice President or Dean or executive Vice President.
 The Grievance Authority must be two levels removed from the employee; or,